 Besides being potentially dangerous to children and pets playing outdoors, strong chemical herbicides can also contribute to water contamination.
 When it rains, those chemicals can end up washing away, polluting the sewer system and the groundwater.

-If you want to get rid of weeds without commercial herbicides, try these methods instead.
+If you want to get rid of weeds without commercial herbicides, try these non-toxic methods instead.